raul23/Darth-Vader-RPi/docs/test_results.rst

 seems that Python 3.5 doesn't assume the correct locale *utf-8* by default.
 Check `Display problems`_ on how to set the locale settings correctly.

-**Result:** once the locale settings are setup correctly, the script ``start_dv -s`` runs without errors.
+**Result:** once the locale settings are setup correctly, the command ``start_dv -s`` runs without errors.

 Python 3.6
 """"""""""
 **Dependencies installed:**

 * ``dv_sounds 0.1.0a0``